Measure the Success of App Retargeting with AppsFlyer’s Incrementality Feature

 We set out to tackle an important challenge: helping advertisers identify the value of their next marketing dollar to drive incremental growth and justify their investment.

-Simply put, incrementality is a reflection of the added value gained from your re-engagement activity, whether acquisition or re-engagement.
+Simply put, incrementality is a reflection of the added value gained from your re-engagement activity, whether acquisition or re-targeting.
 What will my performance look like if I run re-engagement ads vs. not running any at all?

 What’s even harder to break down and measure is the incremental impact with so many influencing factors.
 At the end of the day, what marketers are interested in is whether running any given re-engagement campaign will generate revenue that would otherwise not be generated.